 "And now look for another driver".

 Before driving away like a fury, he refuses to get on the Campagnola that should have taken him to the podium, where he will unwillingly get on just to not wrong the San Marino authorities and collect the plate intended for the second place.
+The Canadian driver will be found in the Giacobazzi's stand, where he will return after the podium ceremony giving the trophy to Antonio Giacobazzi, saying that what was due to him was stolen.
 At the award ceremony, then, he does not give the hand to Pironi and responds with a gesture to a fan who praises the French driver.
 After the race the Canadian will have a turbulent conversation with Didier, during which he will accuse him of having stolen the victory and of being a false friend, swearing that he would never speak to him again.
 The cat played the fox this time.
 The peaceful Didier Pironi managed to mock Gilles Vilieneuve, beating him on his favorite ground, that of the tussle.
 A real challenge that turns two great friends into two real enemies:

 "I thought I had a friend, an honest teammate.
 Instead he is an Imbecile.
 The only advantage I had from the lesson is that now I know him well.
 I could have given him a two lap gap, but I had driven carefully because I knew that Ferrari wanted to get both cars to the finish line.
 It all started when Arnoux was forced to retire.
 Obviously I slowed down and Pironi immediately took advantage of it to pass me by surprise.
 So I got back underneath and after two laps I was back in front of him.
 He must have understood, I said to myself.
 But I was wrong.
 At the box they displayed the slow sign, which means go slow.
 We had an unbridgeable advantage.
 But he attacked me again".